DNAPrint Genomics: Forensic applications

-DNAPrint's most controversial offering was "DNAWitness", a product that uses the same Ancestry Informative Markers for a forensic purpose, as well as polymorphisms in the human OCA2 gene and others to make inference about iris (eye), hair and skin color.
+DNAPrint's most controversial offering was "DNAWitness", a product that uses the same Ancestry Informative Markers for a forensic purpose, as well as polymorphisms in the human OCA2 gene and others to make inferences about iris (eye), hair, and skin color.
 DNAPrint was the first to research and publish the linkages between OCA2 polymorphisms and human eye color and by integrating these with the same ancestry informative markers used with its consumer BGA tests for analysis with DNA evidence from crime scenes, DNAPrint Genomics was able to help narrow down suspects based on the construction of an "in-silco constructed, database driven" physical trait or phenotype profile.

 In 2006, Scotland Yard and London's Metropolitan Police announced that they would be investigating the use of DNAWitness to narrow suspects in the search for a long-standing effort to capture a serial rapist known as the Minstead Rapist.

 DNAWitness was used in 2007 to help narrow down suspects in the investigation into the 2002 murder of Pam Kinamore.
 Though the police dragnet was initially looking for white suspects based on an early eyewitness, DNAPrint Genomics was later contracted to test the DNA sample, and concluded that the suspect was of "substantial African ancestry".
 Investigators redirected their investigation to focus on individuals fitting this description and shortly thereafter identified Derrick Todd Lee, who was subsequently convicted of the crime as well as a series of other similar murders in the Baton Rouge, Louisiana, area.
-This application of forensic phenotyping, where physical characteristics were inferred from crime scene DNA and used to redirect, and help solve a crime, was covered by The New York Times, Wired magazine, Popular Science, U.S. News & World Report, Sarasota Herald Tribune, ABC and CBS Evening News programs, Australian and German News programs and in a Forensic Files episode entitled "Tight Fitting Genes" as a historical first.
+This application of forensic phenotyping, where physical characteristics were inferred from crime scene DNA and used to redirect, and help solve a crime, was covered by The New York Times, Wired magazine, Popular Science, U.S. News & World Report, the Sarasota Herald Tribune, the ABC and CBS Evening News programs, Australian and German news programs and in a Forensic Files episode entitled "Tight Fitting Genes" as a historical first.

-Since the Lee case, the product was used on dozens of other serial homicide cases with successful results.
+Since the Lee case, the product has been used in dozens of other serial homicide cases with successful results.